Indigenous water protectors marching

 Indigenous Peoples

-The United Nations estimates that there are roughly over 370 million indigenous peoples living around the world, from the Arctic to the South Pacific, in over 90 countries.
-Indigenous Peoples are entitled to all internationally recognized human rights, which includes their individual and collective rights to self-determination and land and resource rights.
-Free, prior and informed Consent (FPIC) is a mechanism that protects these rights.
+The United Nations estimates that there are roughly over 476 million indigenous peoples living around the world, from the Arctic to the South Pacific, in over 90 countries.
+Indigenous Peoples are entitled to all internationally recognized human rights (see the UN Declaration on the Rights of the Indigenous Peoples), which includes their individual and collective rights to self-determination, culture, land, and resources.
+Free, prior and informed Consent (FPIC) is an important mechanism that protects these rights by allowing indigenous peoples to have a say over business activities that impact their lives.